 - Aulani in Hawaii is equal to one night’s room price, plus tax, for room-only reservations.
 If you add a rental car to your reservation, that changes the deposit to $400.

 But, Disney does accept a wide variety of payments, including Disney Gift Cards.
+And we got the forms that keep things all legal and safe.

 Confirmation from Disney